neoforged/.github/primers/1.22/index.md

             - `apply` -> `get`
     - `SpriteSourceList#list` now returns a list of `SpriteSource$Loader`s
 - `net.minecraft.client.resources.metadata.texture.TextureMetadataSection` now takes in a `MipmapStrategy` to determine how a specific texture should be mip mapped
+- `net.minecraft.client.resources.model.ModelManager#BLOCK_OR_ITEM` - A special case that causes the model manager to check both the item and block atlas.
+- `net.minecraft.data.AtlasIds#ITEMS` - The item atlas identifier.

 ## Gizmos